Mayo Clinic Researchers Double Down on COVID-19

 Clinical trials, biobanks and registries

-There is currently only one drug (hydroxychloroquine) that has been approved by the Food and Drug Administration for treating COVID-19.
+There is currently only one drug (remdesivir) that has been approved by the Food and Drug Administration for treating COVID-19 under an emergency use authorization.
 All other interventions are considered experimental.
 Observational studies and registry information will help researchers better understand the disease.

 Active clinical trials

 Mayo Clinic researchers are working to find ways to better diagnose, treat and prevent the spread of the disease.

 Find studies related to COVID-19.

 Mayo Clinic researchers are seeking volunteers to help them answer important research questions related to coronavirus disease 2019 (COVID-19).
 If you are interested in learning more about participating in this research, review the COVID-19 research studies seeking volunteers or complete COVID-19 Research Volunteer Opportunities form to receive notifications when other research opportunities are available.

 Mayo Clinic is actively working with pharmaceutical partners to use off-label investigational new drugs, such as antivirals, interleukin-6 inhibitors and angiotensin II receptor blockers.
 Other studies include remote monitoring and vaccine development.

 Physicians choosing to use these trials will add their patients to the registries used to track and measure results.
 Mayo Clinic experts in virology will ensure safety and measure success.

 To enable high-quality research, Mayo Clinic's COVID-19 research repository prospectively collects biospecimens and corresponding clinical and patient-provided data from patients who have confirmed infection with the novel SARS-CoV-2 virus.